 Partner Organizations

 Ohio Lights Out is only possible through the efforts of a large group of collaborators.
 The organizations listed below have dedicated time and resources to ensuring the successful conservation of migratory songbirds.
-If your organization is interested in helping Lights Out, contact Matthew Shumar, the OBCI program coordinator, at obcicoordinator@gmail.com.
+If your organization is interested in helping Lights Out, contact Matthew Shumar, the OBCI Program Coordinator, at obcicoordinator@gmail.com.

 Akron Zoo has been a major supporter of Lights Out Cleveland and is a leader in developing Lights Out Akron-Canton.
+The zoo connects people to wildlife while inspiring lifelong learning and conservation action.

 Aullwood Audubon Center and Farm is an Audubon Center for environmental education and sustainable agriculture, provides activities that increase understanding and preservation of the planet by children and adults through education, research and recreation.